menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Coosawhatchie is worth considering.

 Coosawhatchie is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Coosawhatchie in 2022 was $16,814, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $67,256 for a family of four.
 Coosawhatchie also has one of the higher rates of people living in poverty in the nation, with 44.19% of its population below the federal poverty line.